 About the Project #

 You can identify these standards in some of our best core contributors, and that’s why they have strong influence over the project.
-Final decisions are made by the core team, which in turn has evolved over the life of the project based on merit.
+Final decisions are made by the core team, which has evolved over the life of the project based on merit.

 Community Leadership #